MahouTechnologies/moc3-rs/README.md

 ## Status

 Currently, the implementation is targetting moc3 version 4.2, and is most of the way there.
-It is currently missing part support as well as art mesh masks.
-The implementation is also not fully optimized at the current time.
+It is currently missing part support.
+The implementation is also not fully optimized, but can be considered usable.

 ## Goal